- Home

 If stung seek lifeguard assistance immediately.
 Treatment consists of hot water (heat decreases the pain drastically) and antiseptic wound cleaning.
 When the venom has been deactivated by the hot water, routine wound care is a priority.
 Stingrays can be avoided by shuffling one’s feet along the sandy bottom, giving time for the stingray to move away.

-Can occur from many sources, including sewage spills or excess run off from streets during storms.
-After a significant rainfall, it is recommended that you do not enter the ocean for at least 72 hours.
-Contaminated areas are posted by lifeguards, but to ensure up to date information, check with the lifeguards for water conditions.
+Can occur from many sources, including sewage spills or excess runoff from streets during storms.
+After significant rainfall, it is recommended that you do not enter the ocean for at least 72 hours.
+Contaminated areas are posted by lifeguards, but to ensure up-to-date information, check with the lifeguards for water conditions.

 NO PETS